TheHumblePotato/Partial-Insanity/need2code.md

 ## BUGS
 1. in image rooms, the image doesnt take the full page
 2. in image rooms, puzzles can clip out of view
-3. solving locks linked to a meta doesnt make the meta solved
-4. you need to reload the page to refresh your guesses
+3. you need to reload the page to refresh your guesses

 ## Visual
 1. locks don't looks good